thenghia-rr/APTXHub/README.md

 1. Clone the repo
 2. Configure `appsettings.json` with your DB connection
 3. Run migrations and start the server
+- dotnet ef database update --project APTXHub.Infrastructure --startup-project APTXHub
 4. Open `https://localhost:5001` in your browser